g-cqd/aemi-wp/README.md

 ### 2.0.0 :
 	- Release Version
+	- Edit #1 : Due to Theme Check Guidelines, Security and Performance Features have been removed from Aemi Theme.
+These features will be available through the future Aemi Companion Plugin.
+Sorry for the inconvenience.
 ### 2.0-beta17 :
 	- Added : Widgets Layout Settings
 	- Added : Post Loop Layout Settings